vickonrails/100-days-of-react/week2/README.md

 ### Challenges faced

-I was still searching for a very customizable `Tabs` component in React, after which I decided to make use of React Router to implement the tabs
+I was still searching for a very customizable `Tabs` component in React, after which I decided to implement tabs with React Router

 ### What I learned

-I learned
+I learned about React Router's `NavLink` component.
+It's like a replacement for the `Link` component but has the affordance of styling the active link.
+It's more suitable for things like tabs and navs.

-## Day 12
+## Day 13

 ### What I worked on